How emerging technologies are reinventing teaching and learning11 Oct 2018

 “Quite simply, it’s how we’ve chosen to staff the school,” explained Kirsty.
 “Of the further four EdTech staff who support the embedding of technology across the trust, three cover their own salary by also providing support services to schools outside the trust.
 We have a leaner support staff than most schools have and see technology as a way of supporting students rather than being person-dependent.”

 It’s not the first time I’ve heard about this balancing act.
-Pooling budget for technology is a route that many schools are choosing to take, but there’s a brave step to be taken when a decision is made to invest in the long-term view of the benefits of technology, over the short-term need for teaching assistance.
+Pooling budget for technology is a route that many schools are choosing to take, but there’s a brave step to be taken when a decision is made to invest in the long-term view of the benefits of technology, over the short-term need for teaching assistants.

 Sir Mark went on to explain how staff retention is extremely high and how the senior leadership team together believe that with “Tech doing the heavy lifting for staff” it provides much-needed relief.
 He explained that Shireland invests in effective technology to, “not only give kids a chance of achieving but to give staff a life!”